badcamp/badcamp-2017/README.md

 );
 ```
 5. Add a .htaccess file to the web directory (need to do this to get to admin paths, etc.).
 You can just grab this from any other clean Drupal 8 codebase.
 6. On the command line import the configuration using drush **from the web directory**.
+Remember to do this after you pull from GitHub as well.
+It gives you the latest config for the site.
 ```text
 #drush cim -y
 ```